cruise-automation/webviz/README.md

 We have a [Slack workspace](https://github.com/cruise-automation/webviz/issues/461) to make it easier to ask questions and chat with other people who use Webviz.
 Join using the latest link posted [here](https://github.com/cruise-automation/webviz/issues/461).

+## Foxglove

+[Foxglove Studio](https://foxglove.dev/) is a fork of Webviz that was started by former Cruise employees.
+The tools have the same purpose (visualizing ROS data), but Cruise does not currently offer commercial support for Webviz, and community support can be ad-hoc.
+Webviz also has a slightly different feature set than Foxglove.
+Check out Foxglove if Webviz does not currently meet your needs.

 ## How to use Webviz

 We have in-app help resources.
 Go to the [application](https://webviz.io/app/) and click the "?" icon in the top right.
 Each individual panel also has a "?" icon in its top right.